-Q. And of course Jo, this is where things have changed dramatically for the moment.
+Q. And of course Jo, this is where things have changed dramatically during the pandemic.
 Even closeness is extremely difficult.
 And touch next to impossible.
 How can you make up for that?

 A. (Jo Elverson) “I think it is really difficult, and I think what we’re finding is all of the things that are important; the physical presence; the touch; the being there and witnessing what’s going on; are all much more limited, and we’re having to almost look at what’s really core about those things and how we can do it differently.

 “Many places are supporting people to have maybe one or two visitors at the very end of life, and so we’re certainly looking at ways that we can do that safely and to support people, but it’s not quite the same.